HyperJump-DeFi/hyper-zap/README.md

 - `withdraw` withdraw any dust collected in the contract
 - `zapAcross` zap from one LP pair X to another LP pair Y of the native router (SUSHI -> HyperJump For Example)
 - `zapIn` zap into an LP pair using the native asset
-- `zaoInToken` zap into an LP pair using a token
+- `zapInToken` zap into an LP pair using a token
 - `zapOut` zap out of an LP pair and receive the native asset
 - `zapOutToken` zap out of an LP pair and receive a desired token

 ## Scripts
 - `deployBSC` used to deploy Zapper to BSC Mainnet
 - `deployFTM` used to deploy Zapper to Fantom Opera Mainnet
-- `approvePair` used to approve and LP pair to interact with the Zapper
+- `approvePair` used to approve a LP pair to interact with the Zapper